ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

     - **SFTP URL** – The URL for Bloomberg SFTP site (for example, sftp.bloomberg.com).

-    - **SFTP port — The port number for Bloomberg SFTP site.
+    - **SFTP port** – The port number for Bloomberg SFTP site.
 The connector uses this to connect to the SFTP site.

 5. On the **Alternative mailbox** page, type the email address of a mailbox that will be used to store chat messages from Instant Bloomberg that can't be associated with a user mailbox in your organization.